Anne Haddy: Personal life and death

-After relocating to the United Kingdom in the 1950s, Haddy married her first husband, Maxwell 'Max' Dimmitt son of Western Australia’s agent-general in London.
-They married on 2 April 1955 at the Queen’s Chapel of the Savoy, Westminster, and returned to Australia a couple of months later, settling in Perth, where she gave birth to two children.
+After relocating to the United Kingdom in the 1950s, Haddy married her first husband, Maxwell "Max" Dimmitt, son of Western Australia's agent-general in London.
+They married on 2 April 1955 at the Queen's Chapel of the Savoy, Westminster, and returned to Australia a couple of months later, settling in Perth, where she gave birth to two children.
 In 1960, Haddy and her family moved to Sydney.
 Her marriage ended in divorce in 1971.

 Haddy began dating actor and scriptwriter James Condon in 1974, after having met while working in radio many years prior.
 They were married on 2 October 1977 in Wahroonga on Sydney's Upper North Shore.
-The couple moved from Sydney to Melbourne for Anne’s part in Neighbours.
-They acted alongside each other on television twice, both during Haddy's tenure on Neighbours. in 1985 and again in 1995 They also performed on stage together, in a production of Shaw’s Arms and the Man.
+The couple moved from Sydney to Melbourne for Haddy's part in Neighbours.
+They acted alongside each other on television twice, both during Haddy's tenure on Neighbours in 1985 and again in 1995.
+They also performed on stage together, in a production of Shaw's Arms and the Man.

 Haddy suffered ill health for the last two decades of her life.
-She suffered a heart attack in 1979, leading to four bypass operations.
+She suffered a heart attack in 1979, leading to a quadruple heart bypass operation.
 Shortly thereafter, she fell and broke her hip, and later learned she had stomach cancer, which was reportedly discovered early and successfully treated surgically.
-In 1983, she had one of her four heart bypasses unclogged.
+In 1983, she had one of her four heart grafts of her bypass unclogged (angioplasty).
 Further health problems and a broken hip led to kidney trouble, which caused her to retire from acting in 1997.
 Haddy had remarked that she would like to have her real-life funeral screened as part of Neighbours.

-She died at her home in Melbourne from a kidney related illness on 6 June 1999, aged 68.
+She died at her home in Melbourne from a kidney-related illness on 6 June 1999, aged 68.
 In the UK, the episode of Neighbours that was broadcast on BBC One the following day ended with a dedication to her memory, accompanied by an announcement of her death.